 When Beth Sandusky first imagined running her own women’s boutique in her hometown of McLeansboro four years ago, Southeastern Illinois College’s Workforce & Small Business Development Center in Harrisburg served as her springboard.

 From styled locks and lacquered nails to welding and electric technology, high school juniors and seniors recently explored career options with hands-on learning at Southeastern Illinois College’s Applied Technology Spotlight Day.

 Observing a virtual hole in the budget, Illinois Republicans recently said it’s time to call in a favor to state Rep. Brandon Phelps (D-Harrisburg), who this year promised to oppose Chicago’s public school bailout.

-Favoring the Edward County Watchdogs, an Illinois Appellate Court recently reversed a Circuit Court’s judgment on a park district’s appeal for dismissal, finding the case challenging the district's actions concerning a closed meeting valid.
+Favoring the Edgar County Watchdogs, an Illinois Appellate Court recently reversed a Circuit Court’s judgment on a park district’s appeal for dismissal, finding the case challenging the district's actions concerning a closed meeting valid.

 Republican Dale Fowler soundly defeated state Sen. Gary Forby

 (D-Benton) in District 59 — unseating an incumbent who served for over